JohnCoene/javascript-for-r/_book/7-03-webpack-packer.md

 The scaffold creates the file structure below.
 Notice that `increment` was used as the name of some files and that packer creates three webpack configuration files; one for development, another for production, and a third that contains configuration shared across those two modes.

-It created one R file, `increment.R` which contains the exported input function named `incrementInput`.
-It also created the `inst/packer` directory which is currently empty but will eventually contain the bundled JavaScript file(s).
+It created one R file, `increment.R`, which contains the exported input function named `incrementInput`.
+It also created the `inst/packer` directory, which is currently empty but will eventually contain the bundled JavaScript file(s).

-The function also initialised NPM which created the `node_modules` directory as well as the `package.json` and `package-lock.json`, packer also added the necessary scripts to `package.json` so one should not need to interact with those files directly.
+The function also initialised NPM, which created the `node_modules` directory, as well as the `package.json` and `package-lock.json`, packer also added the necessary scripts to `package.json` so one should not need to interact with those files directly.

 Finally, it also created the `srcjs` directory containing core JavaScript files to produce the input binding.